RyanBouard/RyanBouard/README.md

 - Yo, my name is Ryan, im student in dev school in France 🥖
 - I am interested by programmation 🤖
-- I want to know more about Python🐍, Java🐕 and C++🦆
+- I want to know more about Python🐍, Java🐕 and JS

 <!---